laurentperrinet/laurentperrinet.github.io/content/talk/2026-03-24-phd-program-spiking-neural-nets/index.md

 - name: Code
   url:
     https://github.com/CONECT-INT/2026-03_PhDProgram-course-in-computational-neuroscience/
+tags: ["deep-learning", "spiking-neural-networks"]
-categories: ["Computational Neuroscience", "NeuroAI & Machine Learning"]
+categories: ["Computational Neuroscience", "Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
-tags: ["spiking-neural-networks"]
+projects: [""]
 ---
 This repository contains all the material for this practical course about the "Introduction to SNN torch".